functional-koans/clojure-koans/README.md

 ### Getting Started

+The easiest and fastest way to get the koans up and running is to [download the latest zip file from Github] (https://github.com/functional-koans/clojure-koans/downloads).
+This way, you'll have all the dependencies you need, including Clojure itself and JLine, and you can skip the rest of this section (skip to "Running the Koans").

+If you're starting from a cloned or forked repo, that's cool too.
+This way you'll be able to track your progress in Git, and see how your answers compare to others, by checking out the project's Network tab.

-The only things you need to run the Clojure Koans are:
+The only things you'll need to run the Clojure Koans are:

 - JRE 1.5 or higher
 - [clojure-1.3.0-alpha4.jar](https://github.com/downloads/clojure/clojure/clojure-1.3.0-alpha4.zip)